 - Butter the bottoms and sides of two 9 inch round cake pans; line the bottoms with parchment paper.
 Preheat the oven to 350°.

-- Combine milk and 4 tbsp of unsalted butter in a small saucepan.
+- Combine milk and 4 tablespoon of unsalted butter in a small saucepan.
 Heat over low heat until the butter is just melted.
 Set the pan aside.

 - Stir flour and baking powder together, then sift onto a piece of parchment paper.